AlgoGentlemen/blog-generator/README.md

 `hexo deploy` or `hexo d`

-### Don't forget clean your repo before generating
+### Don't forget to clean your repo before generating

 `hexo clean`